Skip to Content

 Students who choose to live on campus are typically housed in single study bedrooms in apartments consisting of two to nine other bedrooms.
 Each apartment is equipped with a kitchen/dining area.
 A typical study bedroom has a private bathroom, though some less expensive accommodations with shared bathrooms are also available.
 Room and board costs are paid in Dundee and vary based on the type of accommodation chosen.
 Housing is not guaranteed, therefore it is crucial that students stay ahead of the application process to have a better chance of receiving on campus housing.
 Students also have the option to secure housing independently.

 Classes begin in mid-September and end in mid-December for the fall semester.
 In the spring, classes being in early January and end in late May.
-Students have the opportunity to study at Dundee for the fall or spring semester, or the academic year.
+Students have the opportunity to study at Dundee for the fall semester, spring semester, or the full academic year.

-Orientation will be held approximwntly one week prior to the start of courses.
+Orientation will be held approximently one week prior to the start of courses.
 Orientation will cover such topics as campus life, health care, safety and housing.

 Apply